-The fatigue strength evaluation shall be carried out based on the target fatigue life and service area specified by the CSR or NAUTICUS (Newbuilding) notation.
 The effect of low cycle fatigue shall be included in the assessment for details subjected to large stress variations during loading and unloading operations.

-The following details in the cargo area shall be considered in the fatigue strength assessment in addition to those required for other class notations:
+The following details in the cargo area shall be considered in the fatigue strength assessment in addition to those required for other class notations, see also guideline DNVGL-CG-0152, Plus:

-- longitudinal stiffener-frame connections located in the bottom, inner bottom, side and inner side including connected web stiffener, cut out and collar plate. - deck plating in way of stress concentrations from openings, scallops, pipe penetrations and attachments - bottom and side shell plating connection to frames and stiffeners - stringer heels and toes where relevant
+• Longitudinal stiffener-frame connections located in the bottom, inner bottom, side and inner side including connected web stiffener, cut out and collar plate.

+- Deck plating in way of stress concentrations from openings, scallops, pipe penetrations and attachments - Bottom and side shell plating connection to frames and stiffeners - Stringer heels and toes where relevant